BestTimesToVisit.com Logo

 Frequently Asked Questions

 For prime wildlife viewing, aim for the dry season, which generally runs from April to October.
 This is when lemurs are most active and easier to spot, and the weather is more pleasant for trekking.
-Pack light, breathable clothing, a good rain jacket (even in the dry season, unexpected showers happen!), sturdy hiking boots, and plenty of insect repellent – the mosquitoes can be quite persistent.
+Pack light, breathable clothing, but definitely include a good rain jacket and sturdy hiking boots, as even the dry season can bring unexpected showers, especially in the eastern rainforests.
+Don't forget insect repellent and a headlamp for those early morning or late evening excursions!

 What is the cheapest month to visit Madagascar?